emildosen/totp-vault/README.md

 Users click a link containing a password ID, authenticate via Entra ID, and receive a TOTP code.

+Use Conditional Access to enforce no sessions and strong MFA for added security.

 ## Screenshots

 <p align="center">